-Historically, claims submitted to us on policies we rescinded were not a material portion of our claims paid during a year.
-However, beginning in 2008 and continuing through the end of the second quarter of 2009 rescissions have materially mitigated our paid losses.
+Historically, claims submitted to us on policies we rescinded were not a material portion of our claims resolved during a year.
+However, beginning in 2008 rescissions have materially mitigated our paid losses.
+For the first three quarters of 2009 rescissions mitigated our paid losses by \$839 million, which includes amounts that would have resulted in either a claim payment or been charged to a deductible under a bulk or pool policy, and may have been charged to a captive reinsurer.
 While we have a substantial pipeline of claims investigations that we expect will eventually result in rescissions during the remainder of 2009, we can give no assurance that rescissions will continue to mitigate paid losses at the same level we have recently experienced.
 In addition, if the insured disputes our right to rescind coverage, whether the requirements to rescind are met ultimately would be determined by arbitration or judicial proceedings.
 Objections to rescission may be made several years after we have rescinded an insurance policy.
 We are not involved in arbitration or judicial proceedings regarding a material amount of our rescissions.
-However, we have had discussions with lenders regarding their objections to rescissions that in the aggregate are material.
+However, we continue to have discussions with lenders regarding their objections to rescissions that in the aggregate are material.

-In addition, our loss reserving methodology includes estimates of the number of loans in our delinquency inventory that will be successfully rescinded.
+In addition, our loss reserving methodology incorporates the effects rescission activity are expected to have on the losses we will pay on our delinquent inventory.
 A variance between ultimate actual rescission rates and these estimates could materially affect our losses.
 See "Because loss reserve estimates are subject to uncertainties and are based on assumptions that are currently very volatile, paid claims may be substantially different than our loss reserves."